paragraph-xyz/docs/src/pages/docs/advanced/recurring-payments.md

 ### Trials

-A trial allows a subscriber to subscribe to a paid membership for free for a determined period (e.g. 1 week free trial).
+A trial allows a subscriber to subscribe to a paid membership for free for a specific period (e.g. 1 week free trial).

 ![Add Trial](/img/discounts-trial.png)